 This is in keeping with the spirit of the Dog Fouling of land Act 1996, and takes in to account the practicalities of how difficult it would be to physically enforce the control order on open, unfenced land.
 Assistance dogs will be exempt from the dog control orders.

-Following last autumn's consultation, the council has now drawn up a revised set of by-laws and is inviting comments before they are presented to the Council for approval in spring.
-The new proposals have taken on board the suggestions of many of those who responded to the autumn consultation.
+Following consultation in autumn 2007, the council drew up a revised set of by-laws and in 2008 invited comments before they were presented to the Council for approval in spring.
+The new proposals took on board the suggestions of many of those who responded to the autumn consultation.

 Local Authorities have had powers to enforce legislation relating to the control of dogs for a number of years.
 Over time the legislation has become outdated, disjointed and confusing for members of the public.
 These new orders aim to simplify the legislation, and allow a greater flexibility in where the legislation can be applied and the range of offences that can be covered under the one order.